How Long Does It Take Bones to Heal?

 The Shin Bone and Lower Leg Bones

 The leg is made up of several bones, including the thigh bone (femur), shin bone (tibia), and the bone that extends alongside the tibia below the knee called the fibula.
 How long after a fracture of one or more of these bones one can expect recovery to take depends on which bone is broken and how severely.
-With this type of injury, the healing process often begins with staying off the leg and using crutches or a cane for at least six to eight weeks, according to the Mayo Clinic.
+With this type of injury, the healing process often begins with staying off the leg and using crutches or a cane for at least six to eight weeks.

 With a severe break, recovery time can be up to several months—and sometimes longer.
 Bad breaks, such as those associated with multiple fractures or ligament damage, may mean not only physical therapy but surgery with the insertion of plates, rods, or screws to make sure the bone is properly aligned during healing.